Marlowe-Haws/3D_Fractal/README.md

 This requires more dependencies; see the updated requirements.txt file in this branch.

+This time I used the PyCharm IDE because it seems much more convenient than Microsoft Visual Studio, so there are no longer .pyproj or .sln files.

 ## How it works
 This was a rather complex task because the rules of the fractal are complicated.